The Holocaust in Slovakia: Initial actions

 Initially, many Jews believed that the measures taken against them would be temporary.
 Nevertheless, some attempted to emigrate and take their property with them, particularly after the invasion of Poland.
-Between December 1938 and February 1939, more than 2.25 million Kčs (Note: Around USD$64,000 or .) were transferred illegally to the Czech lands, the Netherlands, and the United Kingdom; further amounts were transferred legally.
+Between December 1938 and February 1939, more than 2.25 million Kčs (Note: Around USD64,000 or .) were transferred illegally to the Czech lands, the Netherlands, and the United Kingdom; further amounts were transferred legally.
 Slovak government officials took advantage of the circumstances to purchase the property of wealthy Jewish emigrants at a significant discount, a precursor to the state-sponsored transfer of Jewish property as part of Aryanization.
 The Slovak government's attempts to prevent capital flight and foreign countries' unwillingness to admit Jewish refugees hindered would-be emigrants.
 In 1940, Bratislava became a hub for Aliyah Bet operatives organizing illegal immigration to Mandatory Palestine.
 By early 1941, further emigration was impossible; even Jews who received valid United States visas were not allowed transit visas through Germany.
 The total number of Slovak Jewish emigrants has been estimated at 5,000 to 6,000.
 As 45,000 lived in the areas ceded to Hungary, the 1940 census found that 89,000 Jews lived in the Slovak Republic, 3.4 percent of the population.